If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

-The Teacher Dashboard allows you to monitor your students' progress; support your students; and edit your classes and teachers.
+The Teacher Dashboard not only allows you to monitor your students' progress; support your students; and update your classes and teachers but is your go to place for help, support and resources to help you make the most out of Doodle within your school!

 Login to the Teacher Dashboard (teachers.doodlemaths.com) using your school email and your Doodle password.